 If you’re fighting all the time should you break up with someone you still love?

-Of course one of the most common things that make two people separate is incessant fighting.
-It’s exhausting, it’s frustrating, and it’s not unusual for a person to want out no matter how much they love their partner.
+Of course, one of the most common things that make two people separate is incessant fighting.
+It’s exhausting, mentally and emotionally frustrating, and it’s not unusual for a person to want out no matter how much they love their partner.